 In this section, I will share a few Google Algorithm Updates to help you avoid some crucial mistakes.

 Panda update was launched on 24th February 2011.
-The update emphasized on showing users quality contents.
-The core update reduced thin contents and contents developed for SEO purpose.
+The update emphasized showing users quality contents.
+The core update reduced thin contents and contents developed for SEO purposes.
 90% of the article directories were affected and lose their search traffic share.

 Consequences: Websites with low-quality contents, keyword-stuffed contents lost their rankings on Google.

 Benefits: Websites with quality and relevant content gained higher rankings on Google.

 Penguin update rolled out on 24th April 2012.
 This core update focused on sites using “black-hat” SEO methods which include spammy link building, manipulative re-directs, and many more.
 Before Penguin Update, websites with low-quality links in huge quantities has the ability to rank higher on SERPs.
 However, in 2016, Google stopped penalizing sites for getting low-quality links from spam sites and started de-valuing those links.

 Consequences: Link farms (sites selling links) were targeted by Google and some of them had to completely shut down their sites.